serratedserenade/Versus-Saxton-Hale/README.md

 Also be sure to install [TF2Attributes](https://forums.alliedmods.net/showthread.php?t=210221).

 TF2Attributes is used for Hale's anchor ability and for giving mantreads their increased jump height.
-If you don't want to use TF2Attributes, simply recompile saxtonhale.sp
-It will only include those features if it's being compiled with the tf2attribute's include.
+It will be used automatically if VSH detects the plugin.
+VSH no longer has to be recompiled to change this.

 Look through the folders inside the `addons/sourcemod/` folder.